 The link between nutrition and learning is well documented.
 Healthy eating patterns are essential for students to achieve their full academic potential, full physical and mental growth, and lifelong health and well-being.
 Healthy eating increases attention, creativity, and test scores.
 It improves behavior and attendance.
 It is demonstrably linked to reduced risk for mortality and development of many chronic diseases as adults.
-Schools have a responsibility to help students and staff to establish and maintain lifelong, healthy eating patterns.
+Schools have a responsibility to help students and staff establish and maintain lifelong, healthy eating patterns.
 Well-planned and well-implemented school nutrition programs have been shown to positively influence students’ eating habits.

 Foods and beverages sold or served at school will meet the nutrition recommendations of the:

-U.S. Dietary Guidelines for healthy eating(over 2 years old)
+U.S. Dietary Guidelines for Americans (over 2 years old)

-USDA Food Guidance System
+USDA My Plate and the Pyramid Food Guidance System

 Dietary Reference Intakes for the National Academy of Sciences

 Meals served through the cafeteria will: